 8.04 Access to DFPS System

-Domain Human Resources Mar nagement
+Domain Human Resources Management, Human Resource Management

 Effective March 01, 2020 Revision Dates

 Documents

-Reference ACH Child and Family Services Background Investigation and Screening Policy, OCOK - Foster Care Policy and Procedures, DFPS Licensing Background Check Rules, COA HR 3
+Reference ACH Child and Family Services Policy - Background Investigation and Screening, DFPS Licensing Background Check Rules, IMPACT, CBC Contract, COA HR 3

-ACH Child and Family Services conducts background investigations and screenings on new and existing employees, contractors, and volunteers to promote the safety of clients and protection of the agency.
-Personnel, contractors, or volunteers who have a documented history of assaultive behavior are not permitted to have interactions with clients or provide administrative or programmatic oversight.
+ACH Child and Family Services conducts background investigations and screenings on new and existing employees, contractors, interns and volunteers who have direct access or ongoing contact with children, or their confidential information to promote the safety of clients and protection of the agency.
+Personnel, contractors, interns and volunteers who have a documented history of assaultive behavior are not permitted to have interactions with clients or provide administrative or programmatic oversight.